Multimodal Foundation Models for Early Disease Detection: Related Work

 \subsection{Multimodal Integration}

 The wide use of EHR systems has led to the development of predictive models that can support clinical care {\cite{choi_retain_2016}.
 As healthcare data now extend far beyond EHRs to include imaging, genomics, and signals from wearable devices, these models are increasingly applied to improve patient outcomes {\cite{choi_gram_2017}.
 However, most current methods remain limited to a single data type; so they miss important cross-modal information, struggle with incomplete inputs, and often rely on specialized fusion methods that do not scale well to high-dimensional biomedical data.
 In practice, clinical information is multimodal.
 Integrating different sources of data is often necessary for accurate diagnosis and effective treatment {\cite{jmir_multimodal_2024}.
 Studies show that combining EHRs with imaging or genomics can improve diagnostic accuracy when paired with deep learning methods {\cite{ehr_knowgen_2024}.
 At the same time, foundation models—large pretrained systems designed to adapt across many tasks {\cite{bommasani_foundation_2021} —are becoming increasingly important in healthcare for their ability to generalize across data types and domains {\cite{azad_foundational_2023},{\cite{ieee_foundation_healthcare_2024}.
-Together, these developments suggest a natural convergence: Multimodal foundation models provide a way to unify heterogeneous clinical data within a single framework, with the potential to improve early disease detection and enable more precise, patient-centered care.
+Together, these developments suggest a natural convergence: Multimodal foundation models provide a way to improve early disease detection and enable more precise, patient-centered care.